iamalanf/netninja-graphql-firebase/README.md

 I put my key in `functions` folder and added to `.gitignore`.
 Path in `schema.js` will need to be updated depending on location.

-Would not add key to source control!
+Would not add key to source control as a file.
+Would put as secret!